 Caboolture Law’s principal solicitor, Peter Smith, is a certified Notary Public.
 Therefore he is authorised to draw up and certify documents in Australia and overseas jurisdictions.
-Peter personally overseas all Notary documents that come through Caboolture Law, starting at $128.
+Peter personally overseas all Notary documents that come through Caboolture Law.

 What does a Notary Public actually do?